How to amend a git commit

 Git commit amend vs git reset

-One drawback to the git commit amend command is that it only works on the most recent commit.
+A limitation of the git commit amend command is that it only applies to the most recent commit.

-One problem with both the git commit amend and git reset commands is that they create orphan commits in your local repository.
+Both git commit amend and git reset have another issue: they generate orphan commits in your local repository.

 The git commit amend command is often used to quickly update or change a Git commit message.